 - Tobacco use.
 You must prove that you haven’t touched tobacco over the past five years.

 With AIG, you can start the quote process online, using theses steps:

 - From AIG’s individual life insurance page, click Get A Quote for the type of policy you are interested in.

 - You’ll be taken to a page where you can enter your personal information, including contact info, nicotine use, birthdate, height and weight, and desired coverage amount.
 Then click Get Your Free Quote.

 - An AIG agent will call you to provide a quote and discuss your life insurance options with you.

-AIG is highly rated for its financial stability and customer satisfaction, but it’s had its share of bad press.
+AIG is highly rated for its financial stability, but it’s had its share of bad press.
 The company faced controversy after receiving an $85 billion bailout from the US government during the 2008 financial collapse.
 It’s since rebounded to become one of the world’s largest insurance providers.

 Life insurance ratings

 ★★★★★ — Excellent